makrai/notes/raffel1910-transfer-t5.md

 ## 4.2 Outlook

-### The inconvenience of large models.
-An unsurprising but important result
+### The inconvenience of large models, unsurprising but important

 * larger models tend to perform better
   * hardware is continually getting cheaper and more powerful